arun13go/arun13go.github.io/_pages/about.md

   - /about.html
 ---

-Sharing my mind and thougths about Architecture, Cloud, AI, Data Science [Please check this out](/year-archive/)
+Sharing my learning and thougths about Architecture, Cloud, AI, Data Science [Please check this out](/year-archive/)